GRKdev/FTUP/README.md

 - [ ] Adding Token and cost for Babbage model
 - [ ] Automate for creating train and validation files
-- [ ] Cancel the training with command line.
+- [x] Cancel training with command line.

 ## Terminal Output Example: